 Now someone just needs to make a beautiful mobile UX to enable the blockchain spreadsheets generation to utilise all programming languages – not just Solidity.

-There are two current main applications of blockchain: one as a digital currency, two for crowdfunding.
+There are two current main applications of blockchain: one as a digital currency, the second one is used for crowdfunding.

 Let’s look at the evolution of these applications.